ElektraInitiative/libelektra/doc/dev/algorithm.md

 3. The application can try to merge the key sets to get the best result.
-If no key is changed on both sides the result is clear, otherwise the application has to decide if the own or the other configuration should be favoured.
+If no key is changed on both sides the result is clear, otherwise the application has to decide if the own or the other configuration should be favored.
 The result of the merged key sets has to be written out with `kdbSet()`.
 4. Merging the key sets can be done with `ksAppend()`.
 The source parameter is the preferred configuration.
 Note that the downside of